sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

 5. Humanitarian

     1. The GSGA Humanitarian will serve as a liaison to service-oriented student organizations, serve as a standing member of the Budget Committee, support the other executive board members as needed, and work to foster school-wide community service and philanthropy projects.
-The Huminatrian will serve as the chair of the Community Service and Philanthropy Committee.
+The Humanitarian will serve as the chair of the Community Service and Philanthropy Committee.
 The stipend for the Humanitarian is \$2100, paid in four \$525 increments.

 6. Public Relations